d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Problems

+1. Show that one-hot encoding is equivalent to picking a different embedding for each object.

 * Adjust the hyper-parameters and observe and analyze the impact on running time, perplexity, and the written lyrics.
 * Run the code in this section without clipping the gradient.
 What happens?